Robert Spencer Warns — ‘Intifada on the Hudson’ Looms as Communist Muslim Zohran Mamdani Poised to Take New York City (RAIR Interview)

 26. The Sumter Gambit: How the Left Is Trying to Foment a Civil War (Bombardier Books, 2023)

+31. Holy Hell: Islam’s Abuse of Women and the Infidels Who Enable It (Bombardier Books, coming November 2025)

+32. The Tragedy of Islam: Failure and Excuses (Bombardier Books, coming April 2026)

 This Substack is reader-supported.
-To receive new posts and support my work, consider becoming a free or paid subscriber.
+To receive new posts and support our work, consider becoming a free or paid subscriber.

+What is NOT BEING SAID OR ENFORCED, is that each elected official must take an oath to our US Constitution.
+Since Islam is directly in opposition to our Constitution, no Muslim can take that oath and mean it.
+There is no equality in Islam between men and women.
+A man inherits 4 times what a woman inherits.
+It takes 4 male witnesses for a woman to accuse a man of rape.
+Two women's testimony is needed in a court, but only one man's.
+Heaven, to a Muslim, is just sexual pleasure - 42 virgins.
+ALSO, there are 4 approved types of lies in Islam, Taqqiyah, Tawriya, Ketman, Muruna.

+THEREFORE, NO MUSLIM SHOULD BE ALLOWED TO HOLD ANY PUBLIC OFFICE IN THE USA-WHETHER IT IS PRESIDENT OR DOG-CATCHER.
+BY THE WAY, MUSLIMS HATE DOGS, ESPECIALLY BLACK ONES - THEY THINK THE DEVIL IS IN BLACK DOGS.